Zipheir/srfi-258/uninterned-symbols.md

 # TinySCHEME

+* gensym (result is interned)

-No uninterned symbols. gensym returns an interned symbol.
+Notes: No uninterned symbols.